-Calculating Your Total Gross Income
+Finding Your Gross Income

 Multiply your total annual hours by your hourly wage to determine an estimate of your gross income.
 Using the previous example, if you work 2,080 hours per year and receive $20 per hour from your employer, your gross income is $41,600, or 2,080 times $20.
+You can also complete the same process using an adjusted monthly income calculator.

 If you have any income other than your wages from your job, such as income from a small business, income from a second job or your spouse's income, and add that to the total.
 If you also expect to profit $125,000 from your small business, for example, add this amount to your gross income.
 Using the previous example, your total gross income is $166,600, or $41,600 plus $125,000.